rajveer-21/metal/README.md

 # ***metal***
-An interpreter made in Java for a procedural language with support for variables, functions, user input, loops, control flow and a large assortment of operators.
+A procedural language interpreter made in Java with support for variables, functions, user input, loops, control flow and a collection of operators.
 🧮🧮🧮🧮🧮
 🧙🏻‍♀️🧙🏻‍♀️🧙🏻‍♀️🧙🏻‍♀️🧙🏻‍♀️
 🔮🔮🔮🔮🔮